 1. Delhi is the second-most populous city in the world

-Delhi has a staggering 29.3 million residents living within the city limit, making it the second-most populous city in the world.
+The city has a staggering 29.3 million residents living within the city limit, making it the second-most populous city in the world - which is not a surprising fact about Delhi.
 The city's population keeps growing as more and more people are migrating to this metropolitan.
 This large population makes the city culturally diverse.
 The Muslim Mughals and the British, who ruled the city in the past, influence the city's culture.

 2. Delhi was once the capital of the Mughal empire

 Delhi, then known as Shahjahanabad, served as the Mughal empire's capital from 1638 until the country became a colony of the British empire in 1857.
 Today, Shahjahanabad is a part of the old Delhi and houses most of the historical buildings of the Mughal era.
 The city was a fortress encircled by walls with 14 entry gates to the city.
 Unfortunately, only a few survived the test of time.

 3. Delhi was the base of an ancient Islamic empire

 Even though India is a Hindu majority country today, the country had several Islamic empires in the past.
 One such empire was Delhi Sultanate.
 Delhi Sultanate ruled the majority of modern Indian land for 320 years.
 Five dynasties ruled over during those 320 years.
 The development of the Hindustani language and being one of the few powers to counter Mongol attacks are some of the Delhi Sultanate highlights.

 4. Delhi is often prone to earthquakes